Waata Roore Erueti

-Waata Roore Erueti (1868 - 1952), known simply as Roore Erueti and occasionally with the surname Edwards (the English equivalent of Erueti) was a Tainui historian and a noted repository of whakapapa.
+Waata Roore Erueti (1868–1952), known simply as Roore Erueti and occasionally with the surname Edwards (the English equivalent of Erueti) was a Tainui historian and a noted repository of whakapapa.
 He served as an advisor to King Korokī Mahuta and as the spokesperson for Kingitanga leader, Te Puea Herangi.
 In 1946, Roore accepted the compensation settlement for the 1864 Confiscation of Waikato Land by the Crown speaking on Te Puea's behalf.
 In 1947, Roore was appointed as an Officer of the Order of the British Empire (OBE) for his service to the Māori people (see 1947 Birthday Honours (New Zealand)#Officer (OBE)).

 Ngāti Māhanga

 Roore was born in 1868 at Ngāruawāhia, north of Hamilton.
-His mother was Rāhera Waata of Ngāti Kuku, a hapu of Ngāti Māhanga.
+His mother was Rāhera Waata of Ngāti Kuku, a hapū of Ngāti Māhanga.
 Roore was raised by his uncle, Te Aopouri Waata.
 In his late twenties, Roore had already begun to make regular appearances in the Native Land Court, reciting complex descent lines and possessed of narratives that filled the gaps in the evidence of other witnesses.
-In the post-confiscation context, there was a contest for remaining Maori land blocks and having whakapapa knowledge improved the chances of a successful outcome for the hapu.
+In the post-confiscation context, there was a contest for remaining Māori land blocks and having whakapapa knowledge improved the chances of a successful outcome for the hapū.
 Successful witnesses quickly became spokesman and leaders.